Golf: A Beginner’s Guide To Teeing Off

 The grip and stance are the foundation of a successful golf swing.
 Start by gripping the club with both hands, making sure to position your hands comfortably on the club's grip.
 The V-shaped space between your thumb and index finger on each hand should be pointing towards your rear shoulder.
 This is known as a neutral grip and provides better control over the club.

 For your stance, position your feet shoulder-width apart and parallel to the target line.
 Bend your knees slightly and tilt your upper body forward from your hips.
-This athletic and balanced posture will help you maintain stability throughout your swing.
+This and balanced posture will help you maintain stability throughout your swing.

 Backswing